elitenomad/mailerbot/README.md

 # https://rocky-forest-72279.herokuapp.com/

 This gem is a Rails + Vue JS (frontend) Project that accepts the necessary form fields and sends emails.
 It uses an abstraction provided by email-delivery gem to send e-mails.

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

 * Ruby version
     2.3.3